Arno Carstens: Career

 Arno has headlined every major South African music festival, performed at the Isle of Wight Festival, Glastonbury, V Festival, T in the Park and Hard Rock Calling.
 He has also toured with The Rolling Stones, U2, Bryan Ferry, Simple Minds, Ultravox, Paulo Nutini and The Police.
 Arno features as lead vocalist and co-writer on three tracks on the Mike + The Mechanics 2011 album The Road.

+Arno continues to tour and release new music.

 Fine art

-Arno is also a celebrated fine artist who paints in oils or acrylic on canvas and draws with charcoal on paper.
-He has collaborated with celebrated artists, Beezy Bailey and the late Bared de Wet.
+Over the years, Arno’s passion for all things art has continued to overflow.
+In 2007 he began working with his first love, oil on canvas.
+His first solo fine art exhibition was in 2012 at The Lovell Gallery in Woodstock His artwork now sells internationally from his online store or through pop up art and live music events which are hosted by him on a regular basis.
+He has collaborated with celebrated artists, Beezy Bailey and the late Barend de Wet.
+Arno is also a digital artist, represented by the Bitcoin Art Collective.